jhoodsmith/blog-source/content/posts/creating-hugo-blog-post.md

     git submodule add https://github.com/alexandrevicenzi/harbor.git
     ```

-    To get started copy the configuration from the theme's [page in Hugo Themes](https://themes.gohugo.io/harbor/)
+    Copy the configuration from the theme's [page in Hugo Themes](https://themes.gohugo.io/harbor/) into the file
-    into the file `config.toml`.
+    `config.toml`.

 4. Add `blog.org` to the root of the blog directory and create your first blog post